Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 I wonder if people will really fill out all of these (owner, depositor, principal contact) with different information… how do you see this information being used?

 Once someone is registered in the database, will they be searchable to include automatically, or are you relying on them entering orcid to be able to link all of the records associated with that person?

-### Search listing - Use source organism from all of the entities of interest

-display source organism from all of the entities of interest instead of only the first one

 ### Search behaviour - partial match of word